Syntax3rror404/LIFVR-Docs/interactions.md

 > **_Note:_** If `SwitchStrengthOnCollision` is disabled only the **Grab Strength** is used.

+> [!IMPORTANT]
-> **_Important:_** When changing the strength scales it's important to have a descent ratio betweeen the linear and angular strength.
+> When changing the strength scales it's important to have a descent ratio betweeen the linear and angular strength.
 If the angular strenght is too high compared to linear strenght, it can lead to strange behavior while grabbing.
 For example you can not freely move an actor if grabbed with both hands, because the angular strength prohibits it.
 So if you have cutomized strenght and experiences something like that, try to reduce the angular strength or increase the linear.

+> [!IMPORTANT]
-> **_Important:_** To enable custom strength or use experimental settings of PD you need to enable `Override Hand Physics` first.
+> To enable custom strength or use experimental settings of PD you need to enable `Override Hand Physics` first.

 **Useful functions:**
 --